 - DUI – Impairment due to alcohol consumption and BAC is above .08 percent

-In New York, it is a crime to operate a motor vehicle while under the influence of any kind of substance or intoxicant that would impede safe driving behavior.
-This includes all forms of alcohol and drugs–even prescription drugs that are taken irresponsibly.
-Alcohol, of course, is what most people think about when they hear “DUI,” but there are many ways for someone to be charged with a DUI offense.
+In New York, operating a motor vehicle while under the influence of any substance or intoxicant that would impede safe driving behavior is a crime.
+This includes all forms of alcohol and drugs.
+Even prescription drugs taken irresponsibly.
+Alcohol, of course, is what most people think about when they hear “DUI.”
+But there are many ways to be charged with a DUI offense.
 Unfortunately, there are also many ways for them to hurt innocent people before they’re stopped.

 Injuries Sustained in DWAI and DUI Crashes in New York

 Some common injuries sustained in DUI accidents are: